pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

  - Japanese (nif_context_ja.ttl).
 Download these files or only the languages that is required.
 Extract them after downloading.
 A minimal version of these files are created and are stored on NIF_Dataset_Minimal_Version at home directory of this project.

-Similarly download nif_text_links_<language>.ttl from the https://wiki.dbpedia.org/downloads-2016-10 and extract it, if you would like to perform the enhancement of links NLP task.
+Similarly download NIF Text Links file from the https://wiki.dbpedia.org/downloads-2016-10 in TTL format and extract it, if you would like to perform the enhancement of links NLP task.
 The minimal version is stored at NIF_Dataset_Minimal_Version directory.

  ## STEP 2: